-The 2040 Long Range Transportation Plan (LRTP)4 serves as an update to the 2035 LRTP.
+The 2040 Long Range Transportation Plan (LRTP) serves as an update to the 2035 LRTP.
 It addresses many of the same transportation challenges as the 2035 LRTP, and expands its scope beyond roadway capacity to also consider investment in transit, bicycle/pedestrian, and preservation of the existing transportation system.
 It also considers performance-based planning to support project selection and programming decisions.

 As with the 2035 LRTP, the 2040 LRTP notes that the interstate system is critical to South Carolina's emergency evacuation, tourist traffic, increasing reliance on motor freight carriers, and to the growth and international freight movements through the Port of Charleston.
 In the 2040 LRTP, the latest available land use, population, employment, travel and economic assumptions were analyzed for consistency with transportation improvements across the region.
 The 2040 LRTP specifically lists the proposed Carolina Crossroads project as a needed improvement in order to maintain an acceptable level of service on the interstate network.
+Future land use strategies in Lexington County include planning and development of new industrial parks along the I-20 and I-26 corridors.